Vivian Beaumont Theater: Other design features

 There are seven removable panels placed across the proscenium opening.
 When all the panels are removed, the proscenium is 58 ft wide; the panels can also be used to seal the proscenium completely.
 The two outermost panels must be manually removed, while the other five panels can be lifted mechanically using a counterweight system.
 Because of the presence of the removable panels, the stage curtain is placed in front of the proscenium opening, contrary to in most theaters.
 The stage curtain is mounted on a curving steel frame, which runs parallel to the 14 ft stage apron.
 The entire stage was illuminated with 565 spotlights, hung from four semicircular catwalks and hidden behind "fins" on the ceiling.
 The Beaumont was the first Broadway theater with an electronic lighting system because, as Mielziner said, "Economically, we can't afford to use old switchboards and old methods".
 Speakers were installed during the mid-1990s because, as designed, the auditorium had poor acoustics.

 The stage covers 11000 ft2.
-This was far larger than any other Broadway theater's stage at the time; the next largest stage covered 2914 ft2.
-The Beaumont's thrust stage, when fully extended, is 28 ft deep and 25 ft wide and is placed on a lift that can descend to the basement.
+This was far larger than any other Broadway theater's stage at the time, as the next-largest stage covered 2914 ft2.
+The Beaumont's thrust stage is surrounded by seats on three sides; when fully extended, is 28 ft deep and 25 ft wide and is placed on a lift that can descend to the basement.
 Lincoln Center's drama consultant Robert Whitehead had wanted the thrust stage, saying: "There is something exciting in the way the action spills out into the audience and the audience embraces it."
 For productions that use only the thrust stage, performers enter from underneath the stage, and the proscenium is closed off.
-Various tunnels were provided under the seating areas for this purpose.
+Tunnels are provided under the seating areas so performers could enter the stage.
 Since the semicircular seating precluded good views of the rear of the proscenium stage, many of the theater's productions were forced to use the front of the apron.
 The unconventional mixture of stage designs prompted many designers and directors to avoid the theater entirely.

 Beneath the stage is a turntable measuring 46 ft across, which allows the thrust stage to be expanded.
 When the thrust stage was used, the first seven rows of the orchestra could be lowered into the basement.
 The turntable carries a semicircular floor panel with rows of orchestra seating (for when the theater is configured as a proscenium stage), as well as another semicircular panel with the thrust stage and three rows of seating.
 Whenever the stage is reconfigured, the lifts beneath the front orchestra rows and the thrust stage are lowered.
 The semicircular floor panels are then unlocked from the lift and connected to each other before being rotated, disconnected, and raised.
 A second platform, measuring 5 ft wide, surrounds the turntable and can move independently.